 The nitrogen generator commissioning must be completed for the nitrogen generator to operate.
-See Commissioning Section for procedure.
+See Commissioning Section (section 5A) for procedure.

-Start-Up Procedure
+Start Up Procedure

-To start-up the generator or to put back in service, follow these steps:
+To start up the generator or to put back in service, follow these steps:

-NOTE: For component locations, see Maintenance Section for Generator Configuration Diagram.
+NOTE: For component locations, see section 6I in the Maintenance Section for Generator Configuration Diagrams.

-- 1. Verify the air maintenance devices (AMD's) have been set to the system operating or "high end" breathing pressure. - a.
-If AG-675 or AG-950 nitrogen generator is connected to a single dry pipe or preaction system and an AMD is not installed, verify the nitrogen generator cut-out (turn-off) pressure is set at the sprinkler system supervisory gas operating pressure. - 2.
-Important Verify the nitrogen generator turn-on pressure is 3-5 psig (.2-.3 bar) below the air maintenance device set pressure/sprinkler system supervisory gas operating pressure. - 3.
-Important Verify the nitrogen generator turn-on pressure is 3-5 psig (.2-.3 bar) above the sprinkler system low air alarm set pressure.
+- 1. Verify the air maintenance devices (AMDs) have been set to the system operating or "high end" breathing pressure. - a.
+Ensure AMD is calibrated to operate with nitrogen generator pressures using the Air Maintenance Device Pressure Adjustment Procedure (section 6E) in the Maintenance Section of this manual. - b.
+If AG-675 or AG-950 nitrogen generator is connected to a single dry pipe or preaction system and an AMD is not installed, verify the nitrogen generator cut-out (turn-off) pressure is set at the sprinkler system supervisory gas operating pressure.

+- 2. Important: Verify the nitrogen generator turn-on pressure is 3-5 psig (.2-.3 bar) below the AMD set pressure/sprinkler system supervisory gas operating pressure. - 3.
+Important: Verify the nitrogen generator turn-on pressure is 3-5 psig (.2-.3 bar) above the sprinkler system low air alarm set pressure. - 4.
+Verify the nitrogen generator is in the Nitrogen Generation mode (Bypass NOT Enabled).

-- 4. Verify the nitrogen generation/air bypass valve is nitrogen generation position.\ - \ The only time the nitrogen generation/air bypass valve should need to be in the "air bypass" position is for the NFPA 13 30-minute system fill time requirement. - 5.
-Turn the cabinet power switch ON (if not already On).
+NOTE: The only time the nitrogen generator should need to be in the Bypass Enable mode is for the NFPA 13 30-minute system fill time requirement.

+- 5. Turn the cabinet power switch On (if not already on).
 The generator will prompt to complete the commissioning process through the HMI.
-See Commissioning Section for procedure.

-NOTE: The nitrogen generator incorporates an 8-second delay upon nitrogen generator start for protection of the integral air compressor.
+See section 5A in the Commissioning Section for procedure. - NOTE: The nitrogen generator incorporates an eight (8) second delay upon nitrogen generator start for protection of the integral air compressor.